Trusted WordPress tutorials, when you need them most.

 For more detailed instructions, please see our guide on how to add and use widgets.

-If you want to insert the search form to your navigation menu, then read our article on how to add a search bar to the WordPress menu.
+If you want to insert the search form into your navigation menu, read our article on adding a search bar to the WordPress menu.

-Bonus Tips to Optimize Your Custom WordPress Search Form
+Bonus Tip: Optimize Your Custom WordPress Search Form

 Now that you know how to create a custom search form for your WordPress site, let’s look at some easy ways to improve it for a better user experience.